TanushreeShaw/PetsApp/README.md

 Pets App
 ===================================

-This App displays a list of pets and their related data that the user inputs.
+This App displays a list of Pets and their related Data that the user inputs.

 License
 -------